Professor Amy De La Haye

 Biography

-She regularly works with Nick Knight at SHOWstudio.
-During lockdown she initiated and authored the ongoing ‘Fashion in a Time of Crisis’ video essays; she is associate Fashion Exhibitions Review Editor and author/presenter of SKINS, five short films on gaming costumes released April 2024.
+During lockdown she initiated and authored the ongoing ‘Fashion in a Time of Crisis’ video essays and presented ‘SKINS,’ five short films on gaming costumes released April 2024 for SHOWstudio.